slimtoolkit/slim/README.md

 If you don't want to create a minified image and only want to "reverse engineer" the Dockerfile you can use the `info` command.

-### How can I get around the current USER command limitation?
+### What if my Docker images uses the USER command?

+The current version of DockerSlim includes an experimental support for Docker images with USER commands.
+Please open tickets if it doesn't work for you.

-If you have a non-root user declared in your Dockerfile you'll need to use this workaround to make sure DockerSlim can minify your image:
+For older versions of DockerSlim where you have non-default/non-root user declared in your Dockerfile you can use these workarounds to make sure DockerSlim can minify your image:

-Don't add an explicit USER statement in your Dockerfile.
+* Don't add an explicit USER statement in your Dockerfile.

-Explicitly include /etc/passwd when you minify your image with DockerSlim (using the --include-path docker-slim parameter).
+* Explicitly include /etc/passwd when you minify your image with DockerSlim (using the --include-path docker-slim parameter).

 Example: docker-slim --debug build --http-probe --include-path /etc/passwd your-docker-image-name